roadwarriorslive/Pipulate/README.rst

 already and get started on your new career as Datamaster.
 Track your SEO rankings, Social Media views and counts, whatever!
 Start in the shallow end with Jupyter Notebook and "graduate" your work to generic scheduled Linux jobs that you can run almost anywhere.
+If you're a YouTuber, diversify your skills with something you'll probably love and can definitely self-learn.
 This is your chance to easily and with a purpose hop onto the following bandwagons:

 - Python
 - Jupyter Notebook